ripsource/OpenTrade/README.md

     - List once, list everywhere
     - Change prices without re-listing
     - Make offers with the same tokens on multiple NFTs at the same time
-    - Discount all your prices at once for a flash sale
-    - Track your sales history across marketplaces and private deals
+    - Easily track your sales history across marketplaces and private deals
     - Use your NFTs even when they are listed (proof creation)
 - Private trades between users supported
 - Trove style swaps of multiple assets supported